jan-moeller/bugspray/doc/limitations.md

 ## Compiler support

-Bugspray is tested against gcc-11, gcc-12, and clang-17.
+Bugspray is tested against gcc (11, 12, 13), and clang (17).
 Last time I checked, msvc's C++20 support wasn't sufficient to compile Bugspray.
 I am re-evaluating this as soon as new versions are published.